-If the transfer is to an overseas scheme we will also need a signed statement of benefits, a completed CA1890 form, a lifetime allowance (LTA) declaration form, a HMRC declaration form and proof of residency (if necessary).
+If the transfer is to an overseas scheme we will also need a signed statement of benefits, a lifetime allowance (LTA) declaration form, a HMRC declaration form and proof of residency (if necessary).
 Please be aware that 25 per cent overseas transfer charge applies to some overseas pension transfers.
 More information can be found in the LGPS Scheme Administrator factsheet.

 A cash equivalent transfer value (CETV) is the amount we would transfer to your new scheme in exchange for the pension benefits you have built up with us.

 You will need to ask us for a CETV if you are looking to transfer out.
 We will send you the first one free of charge.
 If you need another within 12 months, there will be a charge of £180 (inclusive of VAT).

 - using the secure Contact Us form when logging into your My Pension account